HubitatCommunity/CoCoHue/README.md

 (Hue Bridge Integration App for Hubitat)

 This is a Hue Bridge integration designed to replace (or supplement) Hubitat's buit-in Hue Bridge integration.
-It provides several additional features compared to the built-in integration, including:
+It provides several additional features compared to older versions of the built-in integration, including:
 1. Scene support: create switch/button devices that can be used to activate Hue Bridge scenes
 2. Access to Hue bulb "effects" (color loop, select/alert, etc.)
 3. Improved group support ("Change Level" capability--`startLevelChange` and stopLevelChange` commands implemented)
 4. It's open source!
 Customize the code to suit your requirements if so desired

+As of platform version 2.4.0, most of these features are now also available in the built-in integration.
+However, some users may prefer CoCoHue for other reasons (e.g., existing user of this integration, prefer open-source code, etc.)

 For discussion and more information, visit the <a href="https://community.hubitat.com/t/release-cocohue-hue-bridge-integration-including-scenes/27978">Hubitat Community forum thread</a>.
+(GitHub is used primarily for sharing the code.
+Releases, discussion, and other issues will be noted in the Hubitat Community forum.)

 **NOTE:** Users upgrading to 5.x from 4.x will need to open the CoCoHue app and select **Done** once after upgrading.
 Users upgrading from older versions will need to upgrade to the latest CoCoHue 4.x release before upgrading to 5.x, select **Done**, then upgrade by following these instructions again.
 It is recommended to download a hub backup before upgrading (restoring this backup is the only way to downgrade, as 5.x contains breaking changes).

 Three installation methods are available:
 - Hubitat Package Manager (recommended if you have Hubitat Package Manager installed)
 - As a bundle (recommended for other users)
-- Manually with each app and driver file  (the most complicated option, not recommended)
+- Manually with each app and driver file (the most complicated option, not recommended for most users)

 ## To Install (Hubitat Package Manager/Automatic Method)

 CoCoHue is available via <a href="https://community.hubitat.com/t/beta-hubitat-package-manager/38016">Hubitat Package Manager</a>, a community app designed to make installing and updating community apps and drivers easier.
 Search for "CoCoHue" or browse under the "Integrations" category for "Lights & Switches" or "LAN" tags.

+Upgrading: HPM should offer new versions if available when checked.
+It is recommended to *read the release notes before any upgrades* (especially from one major version to another, e.g., 4.x to 5.x) and to *not* enable automatic updates.
+While such changes are rare, important changes that affect functionality compared to previous versions have happened and are always noted in the release notes and Community thread.

 ## To Install (as Bundle)